Consultant Discretionary Points

 All eligible consultants will be written to at their home addresses and invited to submit an application.
 It is the responsibility of the Consultant to ensure the Payroll department hold their current address.

 Applicants will be given four weeks from the date of the invite letter to return their completed application.
-Applications will not be accepted if they are late and/or not completed in accordance with the guidance specification.
+Please note that this year the form is in two Parts, Part A and Part B Both Parts must be completed.
+Applications will not be accepted if they are received after the closing date.

 Consultants should not apply for discretionary points in the year following the receipt of an award apart from in exceptional circumstances.
 If you believe there are exceptional circumstances you will also need to complete Appendix 5.